 Arrest Warrants Executed at a Person’s Residence

-If the police attempt to execute a California arrest warrant in your home (and believe they must forcefully do so because you haven’t opened the door after they’ve announced their presence), they must have probable cause to believe you are inside.9 If the police are attempting to arrest a guest in your home, they must have a search warrant to do so.10
+If police officers attempt to execute a California arrest warrant in your home (and believe they must forcefully do so because you have not opened the door after they announced their presence), they must have probable cause to believe you – as the subject of the warrant – are inside.9 If the police are attempting to arrest a guest in your home, they must have a search warrant to do so.10

-The Cops Don’t Need to Bring an Actual Copy of the Arrest Warrant
+The Cops Do Not Need to Bring an Actual Copy of the Arrest Warrant

 Following your arrest, you will most likely be handcuffed and taken to jail.
 However, there are exceptions to this rule.